dimkauzh/fusion-engine-old/README.md

 ## Community
-Our community is just growing, so if you want to help us with the project, it will be very helpful
+Our community is just growing, so if you want to help us with the project, it will be very helpful!
-We have a discord server at this link (https://discord.gg/Smg3CK4ZMc)
+We have a discord server at this link (https://discord.gg/Smg3CK4ZMc) Need to contact us?
+Just DM the Owner or CEO in discord and we will try to react as fast as possible

 ## Documentation